dfelicia/swiftbar-plugins/readme.md

    SwiftBar will automatically pick up the new script and display the price for the symbol in the filename.

-4. **Live Fetch Only**

-   This version of the plugin fetches the latest price from the API on every run.
-Caching has been removed, so the displayed value is always live.
-If the API call fails or returns an error, the plugin will show “N/A” or an appropriate error indicator.
+4. **Ensure Caching Works**

+   The plugin will create cache files under `~/Library/Caches/` named `<SYMBOL>_cache.txt`.
+You don’t need to manage these manually; they’re used automatically after market hours.

+5. **Fallback & Caching**

+   - The plugin will first try to fetch live data from the Twelve Data API.
+   - If Twelve Data is down, returns an error, or hits a rate limit, it will fetch from Nasdaq’s quote API as a fallback.
+   - After a successful fetch (from either source), the last close and previous close are cached to `~/Library/Caches/<SYMBOL>_cache.txt`.
-   **Closed Market Styling:** When the market is closed, the plugin displays the price and arrow in gray.
-The arrow (△ or ▽) still reflects whether the current price is above or below the previous close.
+   - When the market is closed, the plugin reads from this cache to compute and display price change and percentage.

 ---

-**Note:**
-- No need to edit the script to change the symbol—just rename the file!
+**Nasdaq Fallback:** If the Twelve Data API call fails (e.g. HTTP ≥500, 401/429, or JSON‐level error), the plugin uses Nasdaq’s public API (`https://api.nasdaq.com/api/quote/<SYMBOL>/info?assetclass=stocks`) to retrieve the last sale price and previous close.

+---

 # SSH Dropdown Menu for iTerm (ssh.sh)